16 min readUpdated Mar 23, 2023

 13. Message history and storage

+Unlike email, live chat experiences can often seem to be short-lived.
+However, many live chat platforms store conversations and provide searchable access to those histories.
 For casual conversations, message history and storage can offer a fun way to relive a particular gaming campaign, or to look back at shared memories.
 In a commercial context, storing message history is often a legal requirement.
-Creating a record of customer interactions can help clarify misunderstanding, as well as providing training material for staff.
+Creating a record of customer interactions can help to clarify misunderstanding, and provide training material for staff.

 READ MORE: Learn how you can access message history with Ably